apranger/degenerates/README.md

   - Teams must have enough salary cap to fill their roster during the free agent draft

 ### Player Salaries
-  - Players acquired via the auction draft have a salary equal to their auction draft cost
+  - Players drafted in the auction draft have a salary equal to their auction draft cost
-  - Players acquired via the rookie draft have a salary assigned based on their draft position (see [Draft](https://github.com/zombull/degenerates#draft))
+  - Players drafted in the rookie draft have a salary assigned based on their draft position (see [Draft](https://github.com/zombull/degenerates#draft))
-  - Players acquired via free agency have a salary of $0
+  - Undrafted players have a salary of $0
+  - The above rules apply regardless of how a player is acquired, e.g. draft, trade or free agency

 ### Player Raises
   - Players kept by a team receive a salary increase of 25% of their ESPN Average Auction Value